 Studsvik AB is a Swedish public company with its registered office in Nyköping and is listed on Nasdaq Stockholm.
 The company is the parent of a Group that carries on business in nuclear technology in an international arena.
 Corporate governance is based on the Articles of Association and the Swedish Companies Act, a number of Swedish and foreign laws and ordinances and the Swedish Code of Corporate Governance (the Code).
 Studsvik has no departures from the Code to report.

 General Meeting of Shareholders

-The main task of the Nomination Committee is to propose to the Annual General Meeting candidates for the Board of Directors, Chairman of the Board and auditors and their fees.
+The main task of the Nomination Committee is to propose to the Annual General Meeting candidates for the Board of Directors, Chair of the Board and auditors and their fees.
 The Nomination Committee is also to propose a new Nomination Committee.

 Information on how shareholders can submit proposals to the Nomination Committee has been published on Studsvik’s website.
 The work of the Nomination Committee focuses on ensuring that the Board of Directors is composed of members that together have the knowledge and experience that meet the requirements of the owners concerning Studsvik’s highest governing body.
-In the process of preparing proposals for candidate members of the Board, the Chairman of the Board therefore presents to the Nomination Committee the evaluation made of the work of the Board of Directors in the past year.
+In the process of preparing proposals for candidate members of the Board, the Chair of the Board therefore presents to the Nomination Committee the evaluation made of the work of the Board of Directors in the past year.